 British GDP, which was already on a declining path before the Referendum, is likely to fall much further.
 The ten per cent decline in Sterling since last Thursday will raise the price of essential commodities, such as oil, business investment and consumer spending will be badly affected by uncertainty and house prices, particularly in London, are likely to drop.
 If the terms of Britain’s exit do not provide secure access to the EU market (home to 45% of UK exports) the confidence necessary to secure overseas funding for the UK’s current account and budget deficits will diminish rapidly and disinvestment from the UK will accelerate.

 It is against this backdrop that the British political class must devise a solution which respects the spirit of the Referendum result while securing Britain’s essential economic interests.
 That will not be easy.
 The repatriation of British sovereignty and greater control over immigration are Leave commitments which voters will expect to see honoured.
 Unfortunately, none of the current models for trade agreements with the EU falling short of full EU Membership are compatible with these Referendum promises.
-Both the European Economic Area (“EEA”) Agreement (with Norway, Liechtenstein and Iceland) and the European Free Trade Agreement bespoke arrangements with Switzerland require those countries to accept free movement of EU nationals, provide a financial contribution to the EU budget and adhere to trading rules imposed by the EU over which they exert no control.
+Both the European Economic Area (“EEA”) Agreement (with Norway, Liechtenstein and Iceland) and the European Free Trade Agreement bespoke arrangements with Switzerland require those countries to accept the free movement of EU nationals, provide a financial contribution to the EU budget and adhere to trading rules imposed by the EU over which they exert no control.
 The customs union which Turkey enjoys with the EU does not cover the services which are such a vital part of the UK economy.
-It is possible that a trading arrangement such as the one which the EU currently has underway with Canada, which does not entail free movement of people, might be more suitable, but the draft Canadian agreement does not cover key sectors of the economy and has taken over seven years to negotiate.
+It is possible that a trading arrangement such as the one which the EU currently has underway with Canada, which does not entail the free movement of people, might be more suitable, but the draft Canadian agreement does not cover key sectors of the economy and has taken over seven years to negotiate.

 The ability of British politicians to move fast to repair the damage which the Referendum result has caused is hobbled by a vacuum of leadership at the top of both the major parties, with the Conservatives set for a bruising leadership contest over the next three months and the Parliamentary Labour Party trying (so far ineffectually) to unseat its leader.
 In the meantime, understandably, the EU leadership is demanding a quick British departure (via a prompt Article 50 notification), which the UK Government (equally understandably) is resisting.